Indian Village median real estate price is $128,230, which is less expensive than 95.7% of New York neighborhoods and 92.1% of all U.S. neighborhoods.

 Indian Village is a remote neighborhood (based on population density) located in Nedrow, New York.

 Indian Village real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Indian Village neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built before 1940.
+Many of the residences in the Indian Village neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 2000 and the present.

 In Indian Village, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Indian Village is very tight compared to the demand for property here.

 Real estate in the Indian Village neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.8% of U.S. neighborhoods.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.9% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-With a real estate vacancy rate of only 0.0%, the Indian Village neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
-Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.
+This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
+With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Indian Village neighborhood, and/or an issue with creating enough supply for the demand.
+This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 While most Americans do drive to work alone each day, the Indian Village neighborhood stands out by having 100.0% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 99.9% of all American neighborhoods.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Indian Village neighborhood.
 More residents of the Indian Village neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

-In the Indian Village neighborhood, 35.2% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.4% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (26.0%), and 11.9% in government jobs, whether they are in local, state, or federal positions.
+In the Indian Village neighborhood, 39.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 34.1% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (21.4%), and 12.7% in government jobs, whether they are in local, state, or federal positions.

-In the Indian Village neighborhood in Nedrow, NY, residents most commonly identify their ethnicity or ancestry as Native American (87.0%).
-There are also a number of people of Asian ancestry (13.0%).
-In addition, 13.0% of the residents of this neighborhood were born in another country.
+In the Indian Village neighborhood in Nedrow, NY, residents most commonly identify their ethnicity or ancestry as Native American (93.8%).
+There are also a number of people of Asian ancestry (6.2%).

 Here most residents (100.0%) drive alone in a private automobile to get to work.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.